 Dulce Matuz, who came to the U.S. as a teen said at the time, “What Governor Brewer is trying to do is attack defenseless young children and youth just to gain some political points.”

 The most recent action taken by Arizona resulted in the lawsuit.
 The lawsuit, filed by the William E. Morris Institute for Justice and the National Health Law Program alleges that thousands of eligible immigrants lost their eligibility and received downgraded status making them eligible for emergency-only Medicaid benefits.
 The suit also claims that the Arizona Health Care Cost Containment System (AHCCCS) admitted to errors discovered in October 2015, yet downgraded immigrants again, denying eligible immigrants the same full Medicaid benefits that other eligible recipients receive.
-The lawsuit also claims that the immigrants did not receive proper notification regarding why the AHCCCS denied their renewal of Medicaid benefits.
+The lawsuit also claims that

 The Centers for Medicare & Medicaid Services states, “Immigrants who are ‘qualified non-citizens’ are generally eligible for coverage through Medicaid and the Children’s Health Insurance Program (CHIP), if they meet their state’s income and residency rules.”
 However, Centers for Medicare & Medicaid Services also explains, “Refugees, asylees, or LPRs who used to be refugees or asylees don’t have to wait 5 years.”